Eth4nplays/deskboard/README.md

 # DeskBoard
-An open-source desktop dashboard built for the Raspberry Pi, with HomeAssistant and Spotify integrations.
+An open-source desktop dashboard built for touch-screen Raspberry Pi setups, with HomeAssistant and Spotify integrations.

 ## Features
 - Clock, date, and weather display